KĀlachakra StŪpa

 • Part of a pill made with Milarepa’s blood

-• Relics from Guru Padmasambhava and Longchen Rabjam
+• Relics from Guru Rinpoche (Padmasambhava) and Longchen Rabjam

 Great Lineage Master's Holy Objects